 In order to identify the cause of contact dermatitis, patch testing can be done.
 Our dermatology practice in Honolulu can help patients who want to know more about their skin condition.
-Dr. Matsuda and Dr. Sheu will guide you through the procedure.
+Dr. Matsuda, Dr. Sheu, and Dr. Jim On will guide you through the procedure.

 WHAT IS ALLERGIC CONTACT DERMATITIS?

 Allergic contact dermatitis (ACD) is a skin condition where the patient develops patches of eczema (also known as dermatitis) as a response to a specific substance.
 These patches appear red, inflamed, and can itch.
 Often they may blister.
 A substance called an allergen is responsible for the allergies.
 You are not born with this type of allergy.
 You may have come in contact with a particular substance that signals your immune system to respond to defend your body.

 Patch testing is a procedure that is used to identify the external substances that cause a person’s allergies.
 Patch testing benefits those patients who have had recurrent or chronic contact dermatitis.
 It is a cost-effective diagnostic tool for ACD patients.

 Some people know exactly what they are allegic to and can avoid allergic reactions and ACD.
 Others have no idea what allergens are causing their dermatitis, so they can be exposed over and over again.

 With patch testing, these patients can avoid recurrences of ACD since they will now know which substances to avoid.
 There are chemicals found in cosmetics, skin creams, rubber, leather, or metals that could be responsible for the breakout of ACD.
 Although it is not a foolproof test for finding the cause of every dermatitis case, patch testing is helpful for most patients.

 HOW IS PATCH TESTING DONE?